edenjp/cafeTownsend_Test/README.md

 - the tests will run using Google chrome;
 - the report will be saved in HTML format;
 - the terminal shows a short version of the scenarios.
+- screenshots will be saved after every test result

-If you want to run using Chrome Headless it is necessary to change the default tag.
+If you want to run using Chrome Headless it is necessary to change the default tag inside de file `config/cucumber.yml`.
 Check some examples:

 To use Chrome Headless:
 ```